-The main purpose for a VPN is privacy, so ensuring that your VPN has quality security features is a must.
+When one set out to buy a VPN service the primary concern is usually privacy, so ensuring that your VPN has quality security features is a must.
 Military-grade encryption is a must-have, a no-logging policy that ensures your data is not stored by the VPN service provider is also coveted.
 Among other features you will want to consider are:

 - Connection speeds

 - Ease of use and compatibility of the VPN app

 VPN speed performance during normal internet use will likely be a major deciding factor in helping you decide which service to buy, so we kept this in mind as well when rating all the providers above.
 However our list takes all features into consideration in order to help you choose which VPN is best for you to buy based on your individual usage needs.

 What Are the Specific Benefits to Using the More Costly, But Reputable VPN Providers?

 You’d be surprised to find out how many of the best VPN providers offer free plans, but usually those have download restrictions, so they’d only work for you if you hardly ever need the VPN save for special occasions.
 The price of the VPN does not necessarily indicate quality as there are some that cost as much as the best on the market but do not provide nearly as good of a service.
 The key is finding one with features that align with what you want to do with your VPN.
 If you’re interested in one that can get around geo-blocking so you can watch Netflix, you should look for that specific feature as well as reviews on their streaming speeds.